kaliRegenold/SeniorDesign/DesignDoc/source/project.rst

 Development Environment
 -----------------------

-Primary environment is Ubuntu 16.04 on personal laptops and the robot's Raspberry Pi.
+The primary development environment is Ubuntu 16.04 on personal laptops and the robot's Raspberry Pi and Odroid.
 Code from personal computers is normally pushed to the GitLab repository where it can then be pulled onto the on-board computers.
 Setup information can be found below.